The Quiz Kids Challenge

 The Quiz Kids Challenge is an American television game show that was based loosely on prior Quiz Kids programs of the past, which involved schoolchildren trying to answer questions posed to them by various adults.

-The show premiered in syndication on September 10, 1990, and was hosted by Jonathan Prince.
+It aired in syndication and was hosted by Jonathan Prince.
 Johnny Gilbert was the primary announcer, with Charlie Tuna also announcing.

-The Quiz Kids Challenge was one of five syndicated game shows that premiered in the fall of 1990 and the second to be cancelled, ending on December 28, 1990 after sixteen weeks and eighty episodes.
-Reruns later aired on Game Show Network.
+Premiering on September 10, 1990, The Quiz Kids Challenge was one of five syndicated game shows that premiered in the fall of 1990.
+Plagued by low ratings from the start, the show was cancelled after sixteen weeks with the final episode airing on December 28, 1990; along with a revival of Tic-Tac-Dough, which premiered on the same day and ended its run three weeks earlier, The Quiz Kids Challenge was the only other of those five game shows that did not make it into 1991 before it was cancelled.

 The series was a production of The Guber-Peters Company and Chilmark Productions and distributed by Guber-Peters Program Sales and later by Columbia Pictures Television.

 Gameplay

 The Quiz Kids Challenge was a different take on the original Quiz Kids concept.
 Instead of a panel of children answering trivia question posed to them by a series of adults, the show was conducted as a head-to-head competition where a team of three adults was pitted against a team of "Quiz Kids", schoolchildren between the ages of twelve and fourteen.
 A new adult team competed on each show while a team of Quiz Kids played for an entire week.